nromanen/devops_2025/kateryna_kravchuk/task_17/task_17.md

 ### (alternative) Azure MySQL Database as IaaS

-There are another option to create a SQL database by using dedicated IaaS on Azure Portal, that have additional benefits compared to the DB on the standart VM.
+There is another option to create a SQL database by using dedicated IaaS on Azure Portal, that have additional benefits compared to the DB on the standart VM.

 1. Go to Azure Portal -> *Azure Database for MySQL* -> *Create MySQL Database*.
 Provide all the necessary information, create a dedicated SQL server and navigate to it.
 2. *Set server firewall* -> open **Terminal**, select *Azure CLI*, add the following: